C-SASI Board of Directors

 Lisa Taylor is a pastoral sex addiction specialist (IACSAS/C-SASI) and certified clinical partner specialist candidate (APSATS) living in New Zealand.
 She has spent the last several years counseling and supporting women and couples whose lives, like her own, have been impacted by a husband’s struggle with sex addiction.

-Prior to taking up post-grad counseling studies, Lisa worked as a researcher, editor and writer.
+Prior to completing her post-grad counseling studies, Lisa worked as a researcher, editor and writer.
 Her award-winning book Beyond Betrayal, has been followed up by the Beyond Betrayal Couples’ Guide and There’s WHAT on my Phone? (youth fiction).

 Lisa has a passion for seeing quality research and training around sex addiction and partner trauma made available to the Christian community.
 She also runs an online community blog for partners at beyondbetrayal.community.